-Students show their appreciation for the efforts of those who are willing to donate their time and talents to make the school a better place.
+Students show their appreciation for the efforts of those who give their time and talents to make the school a better place.

 The learner will:

-- brainstorm ways to show appreciation for volunteer workers at his/her school.
+- brainstorm ways to show appreciation for workers at school.

-- create a card, picture, poem, letter, note, artwork, etc. to give in appreciation to a volunteer worker.
+- create a card, picture, poem, letter, note, artwork, etc. to give in appreciation.

 - Several examples of notes, cards, pictures, letters, etc. that might be sent to show appreciation to someone.